eprbell/rp2/README.dev.md

 * f-strings only: every time string interpolation is needed, f-strings are used;
 * logging: logging is done via `logger.LOGGER`;
 * no unnamed tuples: dataclasses or named tuples are used instead;
+* one class per file (with exceptions for trivial classes);
+* files containing a class must have the same name as the class (but lowercase with underscores): e.g. class AbstractEntry lives in file abstract_entry.py;
+* abstract classes' name starts with `Abstract`
 * no imports with `*`.

 ### Development Workflow